Frederick S. Billig: Applied Physics Laboratory

 In his early career in the JHU Applied Physics Lab, Billig worked on hypersonic propulsion and vehicles.
-He was mentored by Dr. William Avery and Dr. Gordon Drucker.
+He was mentored by William Avery and Gordon Drucker.

 In 1963, Billig was promoted to the position of senior engineer and supervisor of hypersonic ramjets.

 In the 1970s, Billig accepted an assignment in the Submarine Security Program at the Applied Physics Laboratory.

 Billig later returned to the Aeronautics Department, where he was appointed chief scientist in 1987.

 Scramjet Patent

-In 1964, Billig and Dr. Gordon L. Dugger submitted a patent application for a supersonic combustion ramjet based on Billig's Ph.D. thesis.
+In 1964, Billig and Gordon L. Dugger submitted a patent application for a supersonic combustion ramjet based on Billig's Ph.D. thesis.
 This patent was issued in 1981 following the removal of an order of secrecy.